Employee Rights & The Fair Labor Standards Act

 The Fair Labor Standards Act is a law thats been in place for decades, and it was originally enacted to put an end to abuses that were taking place by employers who were openly exploiting their workers.
 Children were working long hours, women werent paid the same as men and overtime was not being paid to those who had earned it.
 The FLSA put standards in place to govern all of this, but the statute, like most from the federal government, is long and complicated.

 Thats why you need to seek legal help if youve been wrongfully treated and/or underpaid by your employer for work completed.
-The best way to start would be to contact an FLSA lawyer at Phillips Dayes Law Firm PC as soon as possible to schedule an initial consultation, as you need information before deciding how to proceed.
+The best way to start would be to contact an FLSA lawyer at Phillips Law Group, as soon as possible to schedule an initial consultation, as you need information before deciding how to proceed.

 In the meantime, below are some issues that could be relevant to your situation.